-Muse-Eek Publishing Company is proud to annouce the release of the latest project by jazz group Spooky Actions.
+Muse-Eek Publishing Company is proud to announce the release of the latest project by jazz group Spooky Actions.
 In “Songs of the Nations,” melodies from the Sioux, Arapaho, Zuni, Teton Sioux, Chippewa and Cheyenne nations are given spare and sensitive arrangements that bring out their singular beauty.

 The origins of “Spooky Actions”

-Spooky Actions (Bruce Arnold, guitar and John Gunther, winds) derives its name from how Albert Einstein described the way particles seperated by great distances could still exert effects upon each other.
+Spooky Actions (Bruce Arnold, guitar and John Gunther, winds) derives its name from how Albert Einstein described the way particles separated by great distances could still exert effects upon each other.
 The group demonstrated this concept in its debut CD “Spooky Actions, Music of Anton Webern.”
 Of their ability to interpret and improvise over that composer’s highly distilled palette, the critics said: